akatch/hammerbros/content/pages/getting_started/faq.md

 {{< /notice >}}

 Instead, line your forge with refractory brick rated to 2300 degrees Fahrenheit or more.
 Alternatively, use a rigidized ceramic wool blanket coated with castable refractory.
 Check out some tried-and-true [forge builds](/pages/equipment/diy/#forges) for inspiration.
 {{</ faq >}}

+{{< faq "Do you know of any smiths, workshops, etc. in my area?" >}}
+While we do have well-connected members spanning many regions (even globally), we can't speak on behalf of every area.
+Try searching online for credible guilds / associations / organizations etc. that are located in your city/region.
+For example, in North America, there are a lot of regional affiliates listed on [the Artist-Blacksmith's Association of North America (ABANA)'s website.](https://abana.org/affiliates/directory/)
+{{</ faq >}}